PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: More Perspective on Efficiency Analysis

 Previous work~\citep{li2025arbllm} derived the total memory occupation ARB-RC and ARB-RC + CGB (grouped column bitmap), which can be formulated as:

 In PTQTP, each trit-plane containing 3 states has to be stored as a 2bit datatype due to the hardware constraint.
 The total memory of PTQTP is

-Table \ref{tab:mem_cmp} compares the estimated memory demand of PTQTP with other extreme quantization methods, derived from the above formulas.
-The proposed PTQTP slightly increased the memory consumption to other binary quantization approaches. \textit{This is a trade-off between storage and representational capacity}.
+Figure~\ref{appendix_runtime}(b) demonstrates the estimated memory demand of PTQTP with other binary quantization methods, derived from the above formulas.
+The proposed PTQTP slightly increased the memory consumption to other binary quantization approaches.
+This is a trade-off between storage and representational capacity.
 However, methods such as BiLLM and ARB-LLM\textsubscript{RC} explicitly divide columns into first-order and second-order groups based on their saliency (as shown in Eqs.\ref{eq:BiLLM_mem}, \ref{eq:ARB_mem}, \ref{eq:ARBRC_mem}), assigning more bit planes and FP16 parameters to the more salient second-order columns.
-As a result, although PTQTP uses trit-planes to represent quantized weights, it does not incur significant memory overhead compared to binary-based methods.
+As a result, \textit{\textbf{although PTQTP uses trit-planes to represent quantized weights, it does not incur significant memory overhead compared to binary-based methods}}.